 There are multiple ways to accomplish this task.
 Some designs may already have their crossover schematic published.
 An alternative method is to determine layout from the existing crossover.
 If each part is labeled with values than I can often determine layout by viewing your photos of the components and the traces on the PCB board.
 As final option, you can ship the crossover to me and I will measure each component and determine the layout at no cost to you.

-At a future time, I plan to offer assembly services for DIY amplifier kits.
+At a future time, I plan to offer assembly services for DIY amplifier or pre-amplifier kits.
 I will likely pre-assemble small batches of popular and proven designs.
-Examples could include popular ICEpower modules such as the 200asc/200ac, or modules from the Hypex nCore series.
+Examples could include popular ICEpower modules such as the 200asc/200ac, or modules from the Hypex nCore series of amplifiers.
 Component prices for those kits could range between $200 and $600 depending upon the modules selected, plus an assembly fee.
 This idea is currently on hold.
 I have a couple projects in development, but they are moving slowly and any completion date would be over speculative.

 In anticipation of the question, I have no plans to build or offer any of the lower end, sub $150 kits, as I don’t find them to offer significant value or advantages over the many imported amplifiers already offered in that same price range.

 CNC CUT FRONT BAFFLES / CABINET BUILDING AND ASSEMBLY

 At a future time, I may consider offering CNC services primarily for front baffles Those services would be offered for published cabinet designs or to any custom specifications desired.
 If you have a special or urgent request, you are welcome to contact me, but this is not a service I am formally offering at this time.
 If you have a special request for some baffles or the cutout and/or basic assembly of a custom cabinet, you are welcome to ask about that.
 Currently, I’ve been limiting cabinet projects to 1 or 2 per month.

 SERVICES I DO NOT PROVIDE